 The Use of Alcohol Is the Leading Cause of Motorcycle Accidents

-Most people know that it is illegal to drink and drive a car.
-Naturally, this same law applies to the operation of a motorcycle.
+Most people know it is illegal to drink and drive any motor vehicle, including a motorcycle.
+Drinking and riding significantly impair a rider’s ability to control their vehicle and react to roadway conditions.
 Data from the National Highway Traffic Safety Administration (NHTSA) indicates that motorcycle riders involved in fatal crashes had higher rates of alcohol impairment than any other type of driver in 2017.
-Drinking and riding has a pronounced impact on a rider’s ability to control their vehicle and properly observe and react to roadway conditions.

 For a free legal consultation, call (212) 732-2929